 Improved workflows for security teams make an impact on how customers experience the parking process itself.
 With an optimized traffic flow passengers can find a free parking spot quicker.
 Thanks to notification systems, passengers find spots more easily by using a mobile app or following displays which direct them to open spaces.
 The system even accounts for the distance to the closest exit, so passengers can leave the parking area – and come back to find their car – as quickly as possible.

 Parking is one of the biggest revenue drivers at airports.
 In 2018, LAX earned $96.7 million from parking alone.
 But that did not happen on accident.
 It was the result of focused planning and continuous improvements over a longer period of time.
 It is estimated that 40% of potential parking revenue is lost through inefficiencies between security requirements, internal operations, and the customer experience.

 Intelligent cameras start by tracking ingress and egress and relaying this data to parking management systems.
 By knowing the number of open spaces and specialized spots (e.g., for handicap or electric vehicles), operators gain insight that converts to real-time dashboards or long-term initiatives.
 The smoother the experience, the more likely it is to have repeat customers.
 To simplify payment for parking, cameras can recognize license plates and automate billing, so there is no more need to stop at the barrier for a ticket.
-The same then helps passengers find their car when they return.
+The same license plate recognition then helps passengers find their car when they return.

 How video analytics streamline airport parking: